wilvk/sample-deploy-pipeline/handling-secrets.md

 Enter a password for the vault file.
 Make a note of your password.

+Note: Your password should usually be a random combination of letters, number and symbols, usually above 8 characters.
+If you have a password manager installed, it may help you generate a random password.

-In the Vim editor, enter `-- INSERT --` mode by pressing 'i'.
+In the Vim editor, enter `-- INSERT --` mode by pressing `i`.

 Enter the user name and password as following: